AdobeDocs/experience-manager-forms-cloud-service.en/help/migrate-to-forms-as-a-cloud-service.md

 * **Adaptive Forms**: You can find adaptive forms at `/content/dam/formsanddocuments/`and /content/forms/af.
 For example, for an adaptive form titled WKND Registration add paths `/content/dam/formsanddocuments/wknd-registration` and `/content/forms/af/wknd-registration`.
 * **Form Data Mode**: You can find all the Form Data Models at `/content/dam/formsanddocuments-fdm`.
 For example, `/content/dam/formsanddocuments-fdm/ms-dynamics-fdm`.

 * **Client libraries**: The default path of client libraries is `/etc/clientlibs/fd/theme`.
-You can also have client libraries at other custom paths.
-For example, client libraries for the canvas themes are at `/etc/clientlibs/reference-themes/canvas-3-0`.

 * **Adaptive Form templates**: The default path of templates is `/conf/<template folder>`.
 For example, for a template titled basic add path `/conf/ReferenceEditableTemplates/settings/wcm/templates/basic`.

-* **Adaptive Form themes**: The default path of themes is ` /content/dam/formsanddocuments-themes/`.
-For example, for a template titled WKND Theme add path ` /content/dam/formsanddocuments-themes/wkndtheme`.
-You can also have themes at other custom paths.
+* **Adaptive Form themes and Client libraries**: The default path of themes is ` /content/dam/formsanddocuments-themes/` and default path of client libraries is `/etc/clientlibs/fd/theme`.
+For example, for a template titled WKND Theme add path ` /content/dam/formsanddocuments-themes/wkndtheme` and client libraries for the theme at `/etc/clientlibs/reference-themes/wkndtheme-3-0`.
+You can also have themes and client libraries at other custom paths.

 * **Cloud Configurations**: You can find Cloud Configurations at `/conf/`.
 For example, Form Data Model cloud configuration is at `/conf/global/settings/cloudconfigs/fdm`.